MicrosoftDocs/architecture-center/docs/example-scenario/digital-health/predict-patient-length-of-stay-content.md

 - [Azure Data Lake](https://azure.microsoft.com/solutions/data-lake/) (ADLS) provides a scalable secure data lake for high-performance analytics.
 In this scenario ADLS is used as a scalable, cost-effective data storage layer.

-- [Azure Machine Learning (ML)](https://azure.microsoft.com/services/machine-learning/) (AML) services accelerate the end-to-end LOS prediction ML lifecycle by:
+- [Azure Machine Learning](https://azure.microsoft.com/services/machine-learning/) (AML) services accelerate the end-to-end LOS prediction machine learning lifecycle by:
   - Empowering data scientists and developers with a wide range of productive experiences to build, train, and deploy machine learning models and foster team collaboration.
   - Accelerating time to market with industry-leading MLOps—machine learning operations, or DevOps for machine learning.
   - Innovating on a secure, trusted platform, designed for responsible machine learning.